 We appreciate the opportunity to be of service to the Town of Green Mountain Falls and believe this letter accurately summarizes the significant terms of our engagement.
-If you have any questions, please let us know.
+If you have any questions, please let us Members of the Board of Trustees Town of Green Mountain Falls Page 5 know.
 If you agree with the terms of our engagement as described in this letter, please sign the enclosed copy and return it to us.